SuperIlu/DOStodon/README.md

 - `D`/`d`: Print JSON of selected toot in home screen to logfile
 - `C`/`c`: Toggle toots with content warning
 - `1..4`: show media attachment 1 to 4.
 Any key to close.
+- `5`: show show YouTube preview image.
+Any key to close.
 - `CTRL-1..4`: show image description of media attachment 1 to 4.
 Any key to close.
 - `ENTER`: show thread view of current entry, `DEL` or `BACKSPACE` to return to timeline.
 - `CTRL-B`: Toggle toots&boosts, boosts only, toots only